Azure-Samples/ms-identity-blazor-wasm/WebApp-graph-user/Call-MSGraph/README-Incremental.md

     **AddMsalAuthentication** is an extension method provided by GraphClientExtensions.cs class.

-1. In GraphClientExtensions.cs class, **AddMicrosoftGraphClient** method registers services required to fetch Access Token in service collection as below:
+1. In **Data\GraphClientExtensions.cs** class, **AddMicrosoftGraphClient** method registers services required to fetch Access Token in service collection as below:

     ```csharp
     public static IServiceCollection AddMicrosoftGraphClient(this IServiceCollection services, params string[] scopes)